ai-mhri/ai-mhri.github.io/index.md

 Should be available for preparation of attendance shortly.
 Will be accepted through Easychair at [https://easychair.org/conferences/?conf=aimhri2018](https://easychair.org/conferences/?conf=aimhri2018). -->

+## Venue and general information
+The workshop (with id W27) will take place at the AAMAS / ICMAL / IJCAI conference venue (Stockholmsmässan), presumably in room K24 on July 14 (all day) and July 15 (morning session with an optional extension into the early afternoon).
+Please check the conference workshop website at [https://www.ijcai-18.org/workshops/](https://www.ijcai-18.org/workshops/) for potential updates.
+For recommendations regarding accommodation in the area or in central Stockholm, please check the general information at [https://www.ijcai-18.org](https://www.ijcai-18.org).

 ## Important dates:
 * **May 14:** Paper submission deadline (extended!)
 * **May 28:** Author notification (planned)
 * **June 29:** Publication of camera ready material (tentative)
 * **July 14/15:** The AI-MHRI workshop

-## -----------------
 ## Registration information:
 To register to the workshop, please use the general registration forms for FAIM workshops, accessible for instance through the registration forms for IJCAI/ECAI at [https://www.ijcai-18.org/register/](https://www.ijcai-18.org/register/).
 The workshop has the id-number W27.
-## -----------------

-## Venue and general information
-The workshop (with id W27) will take place at the AAMAS / ICMAL / IJCAI conference venue (Stockholmsmässan), presumably in room K24 on July 14 (all day) and July 15 (morning session only).
-Please check the conference workshop website at [https://www.ijcai-18.org/workshops/](https://www.ijcai-18.org/workshops/) for potential updates.
-For recommendations regarding accommodation in the area or in central Stockholm, please check the general information at [https://www.ijcai-18.org](https://www.ijcai-18.org).

 ## Organisers:
 * Gérard Bailly, GIPSA-Lab, Univ. of Grenoble-Alps, France